iyioon/iyioon-notes/docs/index.md

 > [!quote] Mortimer J. Adler
 > The purpose of learning is growth, and our minds, unlike our bodies, can continue growing as we continue to live.

+## Collaboration

+If you're interested in collaborating on these notes, please follow the [guidelines](Guidelines.md) to ensure consistency and maintain a high-quality resource.

 ---

 <span class="center-menu">[iyioon](https://www.iyioon.com) </span>